ulranh/hana_sql_exporter/README.md

 ```

 #### Configfile
 The next necessary piece is a [toml](https://github.com/toml-lang/toml) configuration file where the encrypted passwords, the tenant- and metric-information are stored.
-The expected default name is hana_sql_exporter.toml and the expected default location of this file is the home directory of the user.
+The expected default name is hana_sql_exporter.toml and the expected default location of this file is the users home directory.
 The flag -config can be used to assign other locations or names.

 The file contains a Tenants slice followed by a Metrics Slice: